meeeejin/SWE3033-F2021/week-7/README.md

 2. Universal compaction:

-> Compaction is always scheduled for sorted runs with consecutive time ranges and the outputs are always another sorted run.
-RocksDB always place compaction outputs to the highest possible level, following the rule of older data on levels with larger numbers.
+> Compaction is always scheduled for sorted runs with consecutive time ranges and the outputs are always another sorted run. **RocksDB always place compaction outputs to the highest possible level**, following the rule of older data on levels with larger numbers.
 For example:

 ```bash
 Level 0: File0_0